April6804/campervan/README.md

 ## Description
 ```
 A website for a club of people who like to camp in campervans in Kentucky.
-Site shows popular campsites and pictures of different campervans.
+Site shows popular campsites and pictures of different campervans. https://april6804.github.io/campervan/index.html

 ```

-## Custom CSS Classes
+## Custom CSS Classes and IDs
 ```
-The class(es) I created are:
+The class(es) and ID(s) I created are:

 1. Hero and hero-overlay classes apply a large image to each page and the ability to lay the page's h1 and h2 on top of them.